 Sarah Serbinski conducts community-based research and evaluation, provides parenting and life coaching services and facilitates mindfulness practices for individuals, groups, and agencies.
 Using evidence-informed strategies and a wealth of experience, she helps move you towards your objectives.

 Sarah has worked with a variety of organizations researching topics focused on satisfaction, outcomes, and well-being.
-She has been conducting researching for a decade in community, government, and academic settings.
+She has been conducting research for a decade in community, government, and academic settings.
 Sarah has published several peer reviewed articles and presented at conferences all over North America.
 She completed her graduate studies at the University of Toronto and has attended training at the Mindsight Institute.

 Sarah can provide you with as much or as little support you need for your research project.
 Working together, we explore what are the most appropriate research questions that need to be addressed at this time.
 Methods, data collection, data analysis, and the final product are specifically tailored your needs and budget.

 Sarah guides you through coaching strategies and results-driven practices that move you towards your goals for personal development and professional work.
 Together we may explore how to cultivate emotional intelligence, a deeper self-awareness, or facilitate stronger relationships.

 Mindfulness and mindfulness meditation is cultivating an awareness of the present moment, without judgment, by bringing intentional attention to our feelings, thoughts, bodily sensations, and surrounding environment.
 Sarah facilitates one-to-one and group secular mindfulness practices for parents and individuals living with cancer.